bevyengine/rfcs/rfcs/69-editor-design-system.md

 #### Bundle Structure

-Standard widgets from `bevy_editor_ds` adhere to a standard bundle structure.
+Standard widgets from `bevy_editor_ui` adhere to a standard bundle structure.
 For a standard widget named `MyWidget`:

 | Component | Required? |  Role  | Access By Widget's Systems | Access By Widget's User  | Reactive?
 |:----------|:----------|:-------|:---------------------------|:-------------------------|:-----------